 I'm loving my pressure cooker and am busy getting up more posts with tips on how to use it!
 Today I'll explain how easy it is to make pressure cooker broth, but be sure to visit this post for many more time-saving ideas: best ways to use a pressure cooker. 🙂

-You may also want to check out this one: Bone Broth for Rookies, and here's an excerpt from my friend Jill, who wrote that post — she answers the question…
+You may also want to check out this post: Bone Broth for Rookies, and here's an excerpt from my friend Jill, who wrote that post — she answers the question…

 What is “bone broth” and what's so great about it?!